One of the questions we are regularly asked is “Should a wasp nest be removed after treatment?”

 A lot of my customers are happy to remove the treated nest themselves, and they are advised to wear gloves and a mask due to the insecticide used.

-We will charge a fee to remove a dead nest, which is a separate charge to the treating of the nest, prices are shown on our Charges tab.
+We will charge a fee to remove a dead nest if removal is carried out after the initial visit, which is a separate charge to the treating of the nest, prices are shown on our Charges tab.

 As we have stated in our other wasp sections if a wasp nest is removed too soon before all the scavenging worker wasps are killed the returning wasps are very likely to build another nest, albeit just a shell as there will be no queen to lay eggs.
 This also applies if the customer uses a quick knock down treatment such as a wasp nest foam treatment and removes the nest straight away.